bastihilger/october-mediathumb/README.md

 Creates and displays a 800px wide thumbnail image with a quality of 96, no matter if the original is a landscape or a portrait image.

-### static PHP helper function (backend code)
+### Static PHP helper function (backend code)

 The static PHP helper function needs the image path as a string as the first argument.
-You can use it for example when you display a list of items in the backend, using the default $record variable you get when using the default October CMS $this->listRender() function:
+You can use it for example when you display a list of items in the backend, using the default `$record` variable you get when using the default October CMS `$this->listRender()` function:

     <img src="<?= mediathumbGetThumb($record->image, 'height', 180, 96) ?>">

 Creates and displays a 180px high thumbnail image, no matter if the original is a landscape or a portrait image.

-While of course "$record->image" might be something else in your case. "image" is here the name of the field you store your image in.
+While of course `$record->image` might be something else in your case. "image" is here the name of the field you store your image in.

 You can of course also use the defaults like so: